sagemath/sagewiki_to_gh-2022-10-10/days82.md

 [[http://people.maths.ox.ac.uk/balakrishnan/|Jennifer Balakrishnan]]...

 [[https://www.ndsu.edu/pubweb/~striker/|Jessica Striker]]'s research is in combinatorics, with connections to algebra, geometry, and physics.
-She is an assistant professor at North Dakota State University and has been contributing to Sage since 2013.
+She is an assistant professor at [[https://www.ndsu.edu/math/|North Dakota State University]] and has been contributing to Sage since 2013.

 == Venue ==